We are staying close to the government on the latest information and advice to ensure we are doing the right thing for both you and our colleagues.

 How we’re implementing social distancing in our stores to keep you and our colleagues safe

 There will be regular announcements on Asda radio to remind customers of their responsibility to apply social distancing rules, and to help you do this we are closing every other self-checkout till.
-We are also in the process of installing Perspex screens at our checkouts, pharmacies and service desks to help minimise contact and keep social distancing in place.

 All of the measures we're taking in our stores to help customers and colleagues follow social distancing guidelines can be found here.

 Store times and ‘special access hours’

 Some of our store opening hours have changed so that they are now open until 10pm, to help those who work shifts to get what they need.
 You can check your local store opening times on the Store Locator.